Connect with us

 Image Credit: Momentum Ronnarong / Shutterstock

-A crypto analyst who goes by ZachXBT on Twitter alleged that the FTX hackers have transferred a portion of the stolen funds to the OKX exchange after using the Bitcoin mixer ChipMixer.
-The analyst reported that at least 225 BTC — worth $4.1 million — has been sent to OKX so far.
+A cryptocurrency analyst known as ZachXBT on Twitter claimed that the FTX hackers have sent some of the stolen funds to the OKX exchange after utilizing the Bitcoin mixer ChipMixer.
+The analyst mentioned that at least 225 BTC, equivalent to $4.1 million, has been transferred to OKX up to now.

-According to ZachXBT, the FTX hacker first began depositing BTC into ChipMixer on Nov.
-20 after using Ren Bridge, a protocol that acts as a bridge for cryptocurrencies.
-In his analysis, ZachXBT shared that he had observed a pattern with addresses receiving funds from ChipMixer.
-According to him, each of the addresses follows a similar pattern; “withdrawal from CM,” “50% peels off” and then “50% deposited to OKX”.
+As per ZachXBT, the FTX hacker initiated depositing BTC into ChipMixer on Nov.
+20 following the use of Ren Bridge, a protocol acting as a bridge for cryptocurrencies.
+ZachXBT shared in his analysis that he identified a pattern with addresses receiving funds from ChipMixer.
+He noted that each address had a pattern of “withdrawal from CM,” “50% of funds go elsewhere,” and then “50% deposited to OKX.”

-Following the discovery of the deposits made to the OKX exchange, the director of OKX shared on Twitter that; “OKX is aware of the situation, and the team is investigating the wallet flow.”
+After the deposits to the OKX exchange were uncovered, the director of OKX confirmed on Twitter that, “OKX is aware of the situation, and the team is investigating the wallet flow.”

-On Nov.
-12, Cointelegraph reported that the hack was flagged right after FTX announced bankruptcy.
-At the time, out of the $663 million drained, around $477 million were suspected to be stolen, while the remainder is believed to be moved into secure storage by FTX themselves.
+Following the confirmation of the hack shortly after FTX declared bankruptcy, Cointelegraph reported on Nov.
+12 that out of the $663 million taken, around $477 million were suspected to be stolen, while the rest was moved into secure storage by FTX themselves.

-On Nov.
-20, the hacker began transferring their Ether (ETH) holding to a new wallet address.
-The FTX wallet drainer was the 27th largest ETH holder after the hack but dropped by 10 positions after dumping 50,000 ETH.
+By Nov.
+20, the hacker began transferring their Ether (ETH) holdings to a new wallet address and dropped from being the 27th largest ETH holder post-hack after selling 50,000 ETH.

-The fact that hackers managed to drain assets from FTX global and FTX.US at the same time, despite these two entities being completely independent, became a hot topic of discussion within the crypto community, and raised speculations about it possibly being an inside job.
+The ability of the hackers to drain assets from both FTX global and FTX.US simultaneously, despite these two entities being completely separate, sparked discussions within the crypto community and led to speculation about a potential insider involvement.

 Image Credit: Momentum Ronnarong / Shutterstock